Ultimate Bran Muffins Recipe

 All photos by Alice Swan Photography

-These muffins are SO MOIST AND FLUFFY!
-And boy do they taste incredible!
-Serve them warm with some preserves and cheese, or eat them just as they are.
-Either way, they are sensational!
-Even at room temperature.
+You can serve them warm with some preserves and cheese, or eat them just as they are.
+Either way, they are sensational – even at room temperature.
 They make great lunchbox fillers as well.

 What I love about these ultimate bran muffins is that they freeze incredibly well!
 I keep a batch in my freezer and just whip one out whenever I need a healthy, fiber filled breakfast or snack.
-It takes just 2 minutes to defrost them in the microwave, but I prefer to gently heat it up in the oven at a low temperature.
+It takes just 2 minutes to defrost them in the microwave.

 I like adding raisins to my ultimate bran muffins, but you are welcome to sub cranberries, or add some nuts if you wish.
 If you place the nuts right on top of the batter before baking, they will toast in the oven and add a whole new depth of flavour 🙂